-The degree in statistics offered at ASU’s West campus is the only undergraduate statistics degree in Arizona.
-This program prepares students to meet the demands of a career in statistics, including data analytics.
+The degree in statistics offered at ASU’s West campus prepares students to meet the demands of a career in statistics, including data analytics.
 The program offers many research opportunities as well as internships with Phoenix-area corporations, including PING.

 Through innovative research opportunities and internships with Phoenix-area corporations, including PING, students build a solid foundation of mathematics and computing, helping them grasp a thorough understanding of both theoretical and practical statistics.
 This prepares students for careers in finance, pharmaceuticals, medicine and manufacturing.